 Sensōji (浅草寺) is one of the most significant Buddhist temples in Tokyo.
 The Kaminari-mon (lightning gate), long promenade (Nakamise Dori) and the temple itself are some of the biggest tourist attractions in the city.
 There is no admission fee, but you can make a donation if you wish at the temple.

-Sensoji is also host to the Sanja Matsuri each May, one of the “big three” traditional festivals in Japan and a not-to-miss experience if you’re in Tokyo at the time.
+Sensōji is also the venue of the Sanja Matsuri each May, one of the “big three” traditional festivals in Japan and a not-to-miss experience if you’re in Tokyo at the time.

 For historical background and more, see our article on Sensōji temple here.

 - Tokyo by Bike: 5 of the City’s Best Cycling Routes

 - Like Traveling Back in Time: Tokyo Rickshaw Experiences

 - Go Beyond Tokyo’s Guidebook Weirdness to Find the Truly Unique